-All Kids Dentistry is dedicated to providing the highest quality care for your child’s teeth.
+All Kids Dentistry is dedicated to providing the highest quality care for your child’s teeth with Pediatric Sedation Dentistry.
 Your child’s response to their dental experiences can make a lasting impression – a positive experience will help your child feel confident when visiting a dentist.
 Some children may be unable, because of fear or inability, to cope with dental treatments, or may make uncontrolled movements that could cause injury to the child.
 Others may develop such a fear that they will have trouble cooperating during future visits or even refuse treatment.
 These children may be more comfortable and safe with sedation.

 - Oral conscious sedation.
 If a child’s anxiety level cannot be soothed with nitrous oxide, using conscious sedation will cause the child to be drowsy or even to fall asleep.
 Depending on the treatment required and the child’s ability to cooperate, several different conscious sedation medications are available.
 Side effects may include nausea and vomiting, which can be minimized by following specific eating and drinking directions before and after sedation.

 - General anesthesia.
 If the dental treatment is extensive or difficult and the child cannot be calm enough or is unable to understand directions to tolerate the treatment, a general anesthesiologist may be recommended.
 General anesthesia will allow the child to remain asleep during the procedure and not feel any pain or remember the treatment.
 The child will be very drowsy after the procedure and must be monitored by an adult for the remainder of the day.
 We have a trained and licensed anesthesiologist who comes to the office to perform this.